 This product contains 3 g sucrose in each 10 ml dose.
 This product also contains 1 g corn syrup, which contains glucose, in each 10 ml dose.
 This should be taken into account in patients with diabetes mellitus.
 May be harmful to the teeth.
 Patients with rare hereditary problems of fructose intolerance, glucose-galactose malabsorption or sucrose-isomaltase insufficiency should not take this medicine.

 Oramorph Oral Solution contains the excipients methyl parahydroxybenzoate (E218) and propyl parahydroxybenzoate (E216) which may cause allergic reactions (possibly delayed).

-Oramorph Oral Solution contains 10 vol % ethanol (alcohol).
-Each dose contains up to 0.81 g of alcohol which is equivalent to 20 ml beer or 8.3 ml wine.
-Harmful for those suffering from alcoholism.
-To be taken into account in pregnant or breast-feeding women, children and high-risk groups such as patients with liver disease, or epilepsy.
+Oramorph Oral Solution contains ethanol (alcohol).
+Each 10 ml dose contains contains up to 810 mg of alcohol, which is equivalent to 81 mg/ml (10%v/v).
+The amount of alcohol in 10 ml of this medicine is equivalent to 20 ml beer or 8 ml wine.
+To be taken into account in pregnant or breast-feeding women, children and and those addicted to alcohol.

 Monoamine oxidase inhibitors

 Monoamine oxidase inhibitors are known to interact with narcotic analgesics producing CNS excitation or depression with hyper- or hypotensive crisis, therefore their concomitant use with Oramorph is contraindicated (see section 4.3).

 Interactions have been reported in those taking morphine and gabapentin.
 Reported interactions suggest an increase in opioid adverse events when co-prescribed, the mechanism of which is not known.
 Caution should be taken where these medicines are co-prescribed.